brutus333/roleprofile/README.md

 Limitations
 ============

-It is not possible at this moment to alterate the order of items in the hierarchy: right now, the hierarchy is constructed with items in configuration file, followed by dynamically generated profiles in literal order.
+It is not possible at this moment to alterate the order of items in the hierarchy: right now, the hierarchy is constructed with dynamically generated role yamls first (in /etc/puppet/hiera/%{environment}/hieradata/role dir), profile yamls (in /etc/puppet/hiera/%{environment}/hieradata/profile), followed by items in the standard hierarchy in the configuration file.

-The backend was not tested with remote puppetdb
+The backend was tested with remote puppetdb

 Contact
 =======